Log: Cyprus

 Fig 1.
 View from a terrace in Kalopanagiotis (images, like words, can also feel insufficient, at times).

 But when I try to capture the wonderment that I felt, I am reminded how insufficient words often are.
-There is no list of its attraction detailed enough to capture that feeling.
+There is no list of its attraction detailed enough to really capture that feeling.

 I would have to resort to art, rather than a log entry (What’s the difference?
 Can’t anything be art?
-But there is a difference, I can feel that there is.), to piece together that joy of discovering someplace beautiful, new, nostalgic.
+But there is a difference, I can feel that there is.), to piece together that joy of discovering someplace beautiful, new, and already nostalgic.

 - Andrea